rovsuite/monterey/README.md

 Dependencies required for development:
 ---------------------------------------

--Qt 5.1
+-Qt 5.1 or Qt 5.1.1

 -SDL version 1.2.15 (sudo apt-get install libsdl-dev)

 Compiling Instructions:
 -----------------------

-All OSes: Install Qt version 5.1 or greater.
+All OSes: Install Qt version 5.1 or 5.1.1.
+As of right now, later versions of Qt do not work (this will be fixed ASAP).

 Linux: Install SDL version 1.2.15 (sudo apt-get install libsdl-dev).
 Then open Monterey.pro in Qt Creator and select Desktop as your target.
 Then click run and it should run just fine.